-The Lou Ruvo Center for Brain Health’s clinical trials program is among the largest in the country for Alzheimer’s disease.
-We have conducted more than 70 trials in Huntington’s and Parkinson’s disease, MS, Alzheimer’s disease, frontotemporal and Lewy body dementia, memory decline and normal cognition.
+The Lou Ruvo Center for Brain Health’s clinical research program is among the largest in the country for Alzheimer’s disease.
+We have conducted more than 100 studies in Huntington’s and Parkinson’s disease, MS, Alzheimer’s disease, frontotemporal and Lewy body dementia, memory decline and normal cognition.
 Additionally, we offer investigator-led studies, including a study of repeated head trauma in active and retired professional fighters.

 Hollywood often portrays research as a dramatic “Eureka!” moment when a single scientist working in his lab jumps to his feet, bubbling test tube in hand, and announces he has found a miracle cure.
 In real life, research is far more complex, yielding results after years, not moments, of investigation.
 The cornerstone is clinical trials, the only route to advance new drug therapies.

 Almost every staff member at Cleveland Clinic Lou Ruvo Center for Brain Health is involved in conducting clinical research.
 These trials generate the only type of data acceptable to the Food and Drug Administration (FDA) when it considers which treatments to approve for people with brain disorders.

 Neuroscience research does not occur in a vacuum.
 Our center takes part in multidisciplinary, multisite trials sponsored by multiple stakeholders, including pharmaceutical companies, biotechnology companies, and independent foundations and donors.

 We also engage with and lead important national and international neuroscience networks, among them the NIH’s Alzheimer’s Disease Research Centers, Alzheimer’s Disease Neuroimaging Initiative (ADNI), the Global Alzheimer’s Platform (GAP) and the Parkinson’s Study Group (PSG).
 Due in part to our focus on research, our center is: